risingwavelabs/risingwave-docs/docs/guides/sink-to-opensearch.md

 |JSONB|object (RisingWave's OpenSearch sink will send JSONB as a JSON string, and OpenSearch will convert it into an object)|

 :::note
 OpenSearch doesn't require users to explicitly `CREATE TABLE`.
 Instead, it infers the schema on-the-fly based on the first record ingested.
-For example, if a record contains a jsonb '{v1: 100}', v1 will be inferred as a long type.
-However, if the next record is '{v1: "abc"}', the ingestion will fail because "abc" is inferred as a string and the two types are incompatible.
+For example, if a record contains a jsonb `{v1: 100}`, v1 will be inferred as a long type.
+However, if the next record is `{v1: "abc"}`, the ingestion will fail because `"abc"` is inferred as a string and the two types are incompatible.

 This behavior may lead to missing records.
 For monitoring, see Grafana, where there is a panel for all sink write errors.
 :::